-Canada’s National Aboriginal Day is annually held on June 21 to celebrate the unique heritage, diverse cultures, and outstanding achievements of the nation’s Aboriginal peoples.
-There are three Aboriginal groups in Canada – the First Nations, Inuit and Métis peoples.
+Canada’s National Indigenous Peoples Day, formerly called National Aboriginal Day, is annually held on June 21 to celebrate the unique heritage, diverse cultures, and outstanding achievements of the nation’s Aboriginal peoples.
+There are three Aboriginal groups in Canada – the First Nations, Inuit, and Métis peoples.

-Canada’s National Aboriginal Day gives many people the chance to learn more about Aboriginal people and their contributions towards the country’s development and progress.
-First Nations, Métis and Inuit people have the opportunity to showcase their cultures and achievements throughout Canada on this day.
+Canada’s National Indigenous Peoples Day gives many people the chance to learn more about Aboriginal people and their contributions towards the country’s development and progress.
+First Nations, Métis, and Inuit people have the opportunity to showcase their cultures and achievements throughout Canada on this day.

-National Aboriginal Day events are held in every region across Canada.
+National Indigenous Peoples Day events are held in every region across Canada.
 Activities and events include (but are not limited to):

 - Summer solstice festivals.